JanLahmann/Quantego/README.md

 In case you modify the model - or build you own quantum computer model - please let us know by creating an issue or pull request.

+## RasQberry

+In case you would like to build a **functional model** of the IBM Quantum System One quantum computer, based on 3D printing, a [Raspberry Pi](https://www.raspberrypi.org) mini computer and [Qiskit](http://qiskit.org) (IBM's open source quantummm computing software framework), have a look at http://rasqberry.org.

 ---
 This GitHub project is not affiliated in any way with Lego nor bricklink.